-Both silks and juniors have advised and presented cases of note on behalf of the FA including cases of financial irregularity, charges against sports agents, and crowd control/disturbances at Premier League matches.
-Two of our silks were instructed in matters relating to John Terry's captaincy of the England football team, and the FA's regulatory proceedings against him for using racist language were successfully presented by Jonathan Laidlaw QC and Stephen Brassington.
+Our members have advised and presented cases of note on behalf of the FA including cases of financial irregularity, charges against sports agents and crowd control / disturbances at Premier League matches.
+Members of the team were instructed on behalf of the Hillsborough Enquiry where Jonathan Laidlaw QC represents the FA.
+Jonathan Laidlaw QC and Stephen Brassington successfully presented the FA’s case against John Terry for using racist language.

-A number of members are regularly instructed to represent solicitors in proceedings before the Solicitors' Disciplinary Tribunal.
-We can also advise on interventions and other SRA investigations, proceedings before the Adjudication Panels, and related proceedings in the Divisional Court.
-We are also experienced in bringing Judicial Review applications.
+A number of members are regularly instructed to represent solicitors in proceedings before the Solicitors’ Disciplinary Tribunal.
+We can also advise on interventions and other SRA investigations, proceedings before the Adjudication Panels, and related proceedings in the Administrative Court.

 We also act in proceedings brought against members of the Bar by its regulatory body.